-There are a lot of stakeholders involved with using and supporting the online exam software.
-Obviously it includes the ones who make and take the assessments, but stakeholders can also include the IT staff who has to support it or the school board who has to pay for it.
+There are a lot of stakeholders involved in using and supporting the online exam software.
+Obviously, it includes the ones who make and take the assessments, but stakeholders can also include the IT staff who has to support it or the school board who has to pay for it.
 They all have different concerns, different responsibilities, and different knowledge.
 One of the worst mistakes is to not actively involve the people who will regularly use the software and the other stakeholders.

 So the best way to choose assessment software is to involve all the stakeholders, including people who can represent the assessment-taker point of view.
 Try to find committee members who are positive, forward thinking, and open to change.
 Negative thinkers or those resistant to new tools like online assessment will only sabotage the process.
 Involve people who will contribute in a positive way and adhere to a defined schedule.

 Watch This Video To Know How to Create Online Tests for Students & Employees

 Get to Know the Field

 Even for experienced online assessment users, if they are not keeping current with advances in this field they might be surprised at what is available.
 Like a lot of facets of Information Technology, computer-based (or smart device based) assessment is evolving rapidly.
 So before even starting to define requirements and specify features, the first step a selection committee should take is to get up-to-date on what is going on in the industry.
 Explore what is available in the marketplace, current trends, and common assessment approaches and pitfalls.
 For example, have some members of the committee research and give presentations on assessment software products.
 Other committee members could explore academic and industry literature for helpful information.